okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/index.md

 ### Summary of steps

-The following summarizes the Okta Verify challenge flow with push notification using a sign-in use case.
+The following summarizes the Okta Verify challenge flow with push notification.

 <StackSnippet snippet="challengepushintegrationsummary" />